mithi/bare-minimum-2d/quick-start.md

 - "ellipse" (singular)

 Polygon elements will be rendered first, so it will be at the bottom layer.
-Then ellipses, lines, points, and finally markers.
+Then lines, ellipses, and points.
 Elements will be stacked based on the order they are declared.
-So the last element declared of type `markers` in the `data` array will be at the most top layer.
-While the first polygon in the `data` array will be rendered at the most bottom layer.
+So the last element declared of type `points` in the `data` array will be at the most top layer while the first polygon in the `data` array will be rendered at the most bottom layer regardless of what is declared first.

-Please checkout `example1`, `example2`, and `example3` to learn how to specify attributes of each elements.
-All attributes are required, nothing is optional.
+All attributes are ALWAYS required, nothing is optional.
 The `id` attribute should be unique.

+Go back to the readme and checkout the demos and their source codes.